 To those of us who’ve come round to doing things a bit more naturally, the problem isn’t with arts and crafts in general.
-The problem is with many of the products our children use for arts and crafts.
+The problem is with many of the children’s non-toxic art and craft supplies that are readily available on the market these days.
 Sure almost all products created for children say “non-toxic”, but what does that really mean?
-If it says “non-toxic” does that mean we as parents don’t need to worry about it at all?
+If it says “non-toxic,” does that mean we as parents don’t need to worry about it at all?
 If so, why do the products recommend calling poison control if the product is ingested?

 For older children who know not to paint themselves with markers and not to eat the glue, this may not be as much of a concern, but with young children who are curious about everything, this can be a real concern for parents.

-Today I want to talk briefly about the concern that many natural parents have when it comes to their small children using non-toxic arts and craft supplies as well as what you can do if you want to make your child’s supplies a bit safer.
+Today I want to talk briefly about the concern that many natural parents have when it comes to children’s non-toxic art and craft supplies as well as what you can do if you want to make your child’s supplies a bit safer.

 What Does “Non-Toxic” Mean?

-When you see craft supplies that say “non-toxic” on the label it means that the product isn’t going to be toxic to your child’s body if they inhale it, if it gets on their skin, or if they ingest some of it.
-It doesn’t mean they won’t get sick… it just means that it won’t poison them.
+When you see children’s non-toxic art and craft supplies that say “non-toxic” on the label it means that the product isn’t going to be toxic to your child’s body if they inhale it, if it gets on their skin, or if they ingest some of it.
+It doesn’t mean they won’t get sick.
+It just means that it won’t poison them.
 I mean, how would you feel if you ate a tube of glue?
-Your stomach probably wouldn’t feel to great.
+Your stomach probably wouldn’t feel too great.
 You may feel nauseous.
-You may get a head ache.
+You may get a headache.
 You may even get some diarrhea.
 But, you won’t die.
 It may be taxing to your body and some of your organs, but it won’t overload them and cause any major or permanent damage.

 What About Poison Control?

-Another big concern when it comes to “non-toxic” art and craft supplies is the poison control label.
-This article on Art Supplies and Poison Control by PediatricSafety.net states that, “In 2009, the nation’s 57 poison control centers received more than 35,000 calls about exposures to art products; of these, more than 26,000 calls concerned children younger than 6.”
+Another big concern when it comes to children’s non-toxic art and craft supplies is the poison control label.
+This article on Art Supplies and Poison Control by PediatricSafety.net states, “In 2009, the nation’s 57 poison control centers received more than 35,000 calls about exposures to art products; of these, more than 26,000 calls concerned children younger than 6.”
 This is 2013.
 I’m curious if these numbers have changed for the better or for the worse.

 The Reality Of It All

 All of my children are currently under the age of 6.
-I don’t know about you, but I I’m a busy mama with a lot to do.
+I don’t know about you, but I’m a busy mama with a lot to do.
 Sometimes it’s nice to set all the kids at the table and give them some craft supplies to play with while I make lunch in the next room.
-But even though I’m right beside of them where I can see them and check on them often, I still don’t feel comfortable with the risk that could be involved in using certain crafting supplies.
+But even though I’m right beside them, where I can see them and check on them often, I still don’t feel comfortable with the risk that could be involved in using certain children’s non-toxic art and craft supplies.
 Kids are kids.
 There is a chance that they’ll ingest them, and that means that there’s a chance that their bodies could be harmed.
 My job is to keep them safe.
-So either I stay right with them when they’re using these “non-toxic” art and craft products or I find something else that truly is non-toxic for them to use.
+So either I stay right with them when they’re using these children’s non-toxic art and craft supplies, or I find something else that truly is non-toxic for them to use.